wso2/docs-is/en/docs/references/concepts/authentication/id-token.md

     1. Do not add any sensitive data to the token payload.
     2. Have a finite and short expiry time.
     3. Sign/encrypt the JWT properly and validate it from the client side.
-    4. To include any additional optional parameters based on the use case.
+    4. Include any additional optional parameters based on the use case.